nathanpitman/link_vault_allowance.pi.ee_addon/README.md

-# EE2.x Link Vault Allowance Plug-in
+# Link Vault Allowance Plug-in for EE 2.x

 An ExpressionEngine 2.x plug-in which can be used with the [Link Vault module](http://masugadesign.com/software/link-vault) to enforce a download allowance.